mysten-labs-capstone/walrus/README.md

-# Walrus File Storage Automation
+# Walrus-Vault
-A TypeScript-based webapp that automates uploading, validating, and downloading files on Walrus decentralized storage using the Sui blockchain.
-This will also handle encryption on the client side while maintaining good performance when uploading and/or downloading.
+A TypeScript-based webapp that automates uploading, validating, and downloading files on the Sui blockchain via Walrus.
+The goal of Walrus-Vault is to maintain the benifits of a centralized file storage system (encryption, fast upload/download speeds, simplicity, user-friendly design) while also incorporating a decentralized aspect to prevent lost files in case of a system failure.

 ## Developers
 Neil Roy, Kevin Lee, Edwin Medrano Villela, Awin Zhang, Suhrit Padakanti

 ---
 ## 🚀 Features
-🔐 Secure blob registration and upload via Walrus SDK
+🔐 Secure file upload via AES-GCM encryption

 📂 File validation before upload (size, type, extension)

-⬇️ Download and restore files from blob IDs
+⬇️ Download and restore files from cache or via BlobID

+🔓 User login with username and password

+💵 Conversion from SUI to USD with real-time conversion rates

+🗂️ Ability to upload multiple files at once using the lazy upload queue

 ⚙️ Environment-based config via .env

-🧩 Modular TypeScript structure for easy extension
+🧩 Modular TypeScript structure for easy expansion

 ---
 ## Project Structure